My complete guide to Prague’s 4 Botanical Gardens – Opening Times, Tickets & Directions

 - Closest to the centre – Charles University

-- Best for free entrance – Malesice – all year round, Troja – outdoor part – only in the winter season
+- Best for free entrance – Malesice – all year round, Troja – outdoor part – only in the winter season, Charles University (outdoor areas only)

 This botanical garden is a little hidden gem right in the centre of Prague, very close to Charles Square.
 It’s either a very short walk from the Karlovo Namesti (Charles Square) underground station or you can also take a tram.